Some common Unicode problems and solutions demonstrated with Perl DBD::ODBC and Microsoft SQL Server

 hex ords: e2,82,ac,

 Exactly the same as before.
 Why?
-The TYPE argument passed to bind_param sets the SQL Type (the parameter type) and not the value type in a SQLBindParameter call.
+The TYPE argument passed to bind_param sets the SQL type (the parameter type) and not the value type in a SQLBindParameter call.

-Now what if the Unicode Euro was inserted correctly by something else and we want to read it using a non-Unicode built DBD::ODBC?
+Now what if the Unicode Euro was inserted correctly by something else and we want to read it using a non-Unicode DBD::ODBC?

-Example 3: Unicode from non-Unicode Built DBD::ODBC
+Example 3: Unicode from a non-Unicode DBD::ODBC

 use 5.008001;